anshulfunde/-HR-Analytics-Dashboard/README.md

-	HR Analytics Dashboard
+	HR Analytics Dashboard:

 This repository contains an HR Analytics Dashboard designed to provide valuable insights into employee attrition and other key metrics within an organization.
 The dashboard helps HR professionals make data-driven decisions to improve employee retention strategies.

-	Overview
+	Overview:

 This dashboard offers a comprehensive view of employee data, focusing on attrition analysis.
 It provides insights into various factors contributing to attrition, allowing for a deeper understanding of workforce trends.

-	Key Metrics
+	Key Metrics:

 The dashboard tracks and visualizes the following key metrics:
 •	Total Employees: 1470
 •	Attrition: 237